 Providing daily care for older adults and people with disabilities is an important skill.
 However, those who provide custodial care are not technically trained doctors or medical professionals.

-- Medicare Part A: This part covers in-hospital treatment, but it may also cover short-term care in an SNF, including medications.
+- Medicare Part A: This part of Medicare covers in-hospital treatment, but it may also cover short-term care in an SNF, including medications.

-- Medicare Part B: This covers outpatient services.
+- Medicare Part B: Part B covers outpatient services.
 It does not usually provide funding for stays in nursing homes.

-- Medicare Part C: This is a bundled plan that private companies administer.
-It is also known as Medicare Advantage.
+- Medicare Part C: Private companies administer this bundled plan, also known as Medicare Advantage.
 It does not usually cover long-term custodial nursing home care.
-However, coverage often depends on the company providing the plan, so there may be exceptions.
+However, coverage often depends on the company providing the plan, so exceptions may exist.

-- Medicare Part D: This covers the cost of some or all of the prescription drugs for people who live long-term in a custodial nursing home.
+- Medicare Part D: Part D covers the cost of some or all of the prescription drugs for people who live long term in a custodial nursing home.

 If a person is recovering from an illness, accident, or medical procedure, Medicare Part A could provide coverage for a stay in an SNF.

 A doctor must verify that the person requires daily skilled nursing care.
 The person must also have days left in their benefit period.

 Part A covers up to 100 days of SNF care in each benefit period.
 If an individual needs to stay longer, they would not be eligible for further coverage.